CerealThread/DancingDataTable/README.md

 ## Overview

 This is a renderer written in C++ using OpenGL API.
 It was created for the EWU Student Research & Creative Works Symposium 2020.
 It was created to explore how 3D data representation could be combined with nature to produce a unique way of representing data.
-The project shows fields of grass representing data from .csv files.
+The project shows fields of grass presenting data from .csv files.

 ## Requirements